rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 Each reference is valid for a limited scope, which the compiler will automatically determine.
 References come in two flavors:

-* Immutable references `&T`, which allow aliasing but not mutation.
+* Immutable references `&T`, which allow sharing but not mutation.
   There can be multiple `&T` references to the same value simultaneously, but the value cannot be mutated while those references are active.

-* Mutable references `&mut T`, which allow mutation but not aliasing.
+* Mutable references `&mut T`, which allow mutation but not sharing.
   If there is an `&mut T` reference to a value, there can be no other active references at that time, but the value can be mutated.